xyzAsia is a magazine for baby boomers, retirees and other travellers 55+ living in Asia or visiting Asia

 David currently lives in the Philippines and still travels extensively throughout the Asia-Pacific region.
 In 2002 he created a travel blog – xyzAsia.com – to document his travels when he was based in Malaysia as Secretary-General of the Asia-Pacific Broadcasting Union.
 He also used the blog to record his experience with a detached retina the following year.

-Following his retirement he continued updating the blog whilst travelling through South and Central America, but then the blog was dormant for a few years whilst David was working on media consulting projects in Bangladesh, Philippines, Thailand and Vietnam.
+Following his retirement he continued updating the blog whilst travelling through South and Central America, but then the blog was dormant for a few years whilst David was working on media projects in Bangladesh, Philippines, Thailand and Vietnam.

 The xyzAsia website was reformatted into an online travel magazine in July 2018.
-David’s blog is still here, but it’s only being updated occassionally, because most of his travel within Asia these days is for the purpose of writing new articles for the magazine.
+David’s blog is still here, but it’s only being updated occasionally, because most of his travel within Asia these days is for the purpose of writing new articles for the magazine.

 Shortly after David started work on reformatting the site, he invited Alan Williams – a former Director of News at the ABU – to join him on the project as a Senior Correspondent.
 Alan is also widely travelled in Asia having first visited in 1973, backpacking through India and Nepal on the hippie trail to Kathmandu.